Good luck dumplings for the Lunar New Year

 • 1 package prepared round dumpling wrappers

-• 1 tablespoon canola oil (for pan-frying potstickers)
+• 1 tablespoon canola oil (if making potstickers)

 For dipping sauce